Skip to content

 docker login ghcr.io

 Depending on the registry, the image may be pushed under an organization or namespace.
-For this example, we'll use quay.io/kubodoc.
+Here, we use quay.io/kubodoc.

 To build and push the package image: